Watari-kun's ****** Is About to Collapse

 Watari-kun's ****** Is About to Collapse (渡くんの××が崩壊寸前, Watari-kun no xx ga Hōkaisunzen) is a Japanese manga series written and illustrated by Naru Narumi.
 It was originally serialized in Kadokawa Shoten's Young Ace magazine from August 2014 to June 2015.
 The series was later transferred to Kodansha's Monthly Young Magazine where it continued from November 2015 to September 2023.
-An anime television series adaptation produced by Staple Entertainment premiered in July 2025.
+An anime television series adaptation produced by Staple Entertainment aired from July to December 2025.

+Plot

+Following his parents' death, Naoto Watari has been living with his aunt and his younger sister Suzushiro.
+Years ago, he was close to his childhood friend Satsuki Tachibana, but after an incident, she suddenly moved away, with him developing resentment towards her.
+Having been traumatized by that incident, he is surprised when Satsuki returns, transferring to his school.
+With Satsuki back in his life, Naoto now has to deal with his past traumas, her re-appearance, and his past feelings for her.